tacobayle/osAviController/README.md

 Spin up Avi Controller in OpenStack

 ## Prerequisites:
-- Make sure Ansible is installed in the orchestrator VM with OpenStack endpoints access
+- Make sure Ansible is installed in the orchestrator VM with OpenStack access
 - Make sure environment variables with OS credentials are present

 ## Environment: